Connected Network Model for the Mechanical Loss of Amorphous Materials: Introduction

 Amorphous materials are key components in many fast developing technologies, yet the performance of these devices is often severely limited by internal friction.
 For instance, dielectric loss in the aluminum oxide layers of solid state superconducting qubits limits their lifetime and thus qubit coherence \cite{martinis2005decoherence}.
 In Laser Interferometer Gravitational Wave Detectors (GWD), it is instead mechanical dissipation in the amorphous oxide mirror coatings that is currently a significant limiting factor for the sensitivity of the instrument \cite{steinlechner2018,vajente2021low}.
 Finding strategies to reduce loss mechanisms is thus paramount.
 Mechanical loss also plays an important role in the field of cavity optomechanics~\cite{aspelmeyer2014}, which has applications to quantum memory, high precision sensors, and quantum transducers.

-The physical origin of energy dissipation in amorphous films is ascribed to the presence of two-level systems (TLS), whose thermally activated transitions come in resonance with a mechanical wave \cite{damart2018}.
+The physical origin of energy dissipation in amorphous films is ascribed to the presence of two-level systems (TLS), whose thermally activated transitions come in resonance with a mechanical or electromagnetic wave \cite{damart2018}.
 The TLS represent atomic level transitions within amorphous solids; for example, amorphous silicon (a-Si) may undergo bond hopping transitions~\cite{levesque2022}.
 The two distinct atomic configurations may be associated with pairs of stable minima (inherent structures) in an energy landscape connected by a transition path.
 External fields drive the TLS out of equilibrium, resulting in internal friction upon relaxation~\cite{phillips1987,damart2018,berthier2023}.
-Mechanical loss is caused by elastic deformation of the atoms constituting the TLS, while electromagnetic waves coupling to the TLS' dipole moment cause dielectric loss.
+Mechanical and dielectric loss are caused by small displacements of atoms constituting the TLS, with mechanical waves coupling to the TLS in mechanical loss and electromagnetic waves coupling to the TLS' dipole moment in dielectric loss.

 Although TLS can interact with each other through long range fields, they are usually taken to be spatially independent entities.
 As a result, the total dissipation is just the sum of the contributions from each TLS~\cite{phillips1987,damart2018,berthier2023}.
 This assumption of independence, however, is in sharp contention with the well established notion of amorphous solids being described by a rugged, complex, and high-dimensional energy landscape~\cite{berthier2023,raza2015}.
 The TLS form part of this energy landscape, where in general there are more than just one transition path out of a particular local energy minimum.